The Ambassador for BPD Awareness Week 2017 Professor Ian Hickie introduces this years campaign.

-This year the group has decided to follow on the theme for the annual BPD conference to be held in Perth later in October.
-The theme for this year’s conference is “From Stigma to Strength”.
+The BPD Collaboration Group has decided to follow on the theme for the annual BPD Conference to be held in Perth later in October.
+The theme for this year’s conference is From Stigma to Strength.
 Click here for more information regarding the 2 day conference.

 The group is very grateful for the generous financial support provided by Mind Australia Limited, NEAMI National, Project Air Strategy for Personality Disorders NSW, and Spectrum Personality Disorder Service for Victoria which has enabled us to contract The PR Collaborative to undertake a public relations and media campaign for BPD Awareness Week.

 The BPD Awareness Week Collaboration group is also extremely appreciative of the pro bono support that Titan Digital are providing to refresh and manage the website they developed for BPD Awareness Week in 2016.